angeliquerivera/mongo-experiments/notes/mongoose-notes.md

 - You can add different methods and functionalites directly to the schema so that you can access different data based on these customized functions.
 - Schema methods are ways to add methods to schema the same way that we would add instance methods to classes in `Idol.js`.

+### Frame of reference

+- `this`: the document(s)

 ## Static methods

 - Static methods DO NOT work on instances.
 Instead, they work directly on the model.

+### Frame of reference

+- `this`: the Model

 ## Chainable methods

 - We can add methods that ONLY operate on queries you run to the schema.

+### Frame of reference

+- `this`: the Query

 ## Virtual methods

 - Virtual methods are named and they use getters and setters just like Classes can, so they are not invoked.
 The virtual method itself is not a function, rather its getter/setter is.
 - Virtual methods don't change anything but they do help in gathering data (similar to `.populate()`).
+- Virtual methods are the simplest ways to compose new data from existing document fields.

+### Frame of reference

+- `this`: the document(s)

+## Schema Middleware

+- Similar to Express Middleware where it allows you to run code inbetween actions.
+There is Middleware that covers saving, validating, updating and removing (specific to document functions).

+### Middleware hooks

+- Works off of methods call `pre` and `post`.
+They provide the framework for the middleware to happen.